Integrated Wellness

 New model: holistic well-being woven into the entire stay.

-Holistic well-being means supporting mental, physical, and spiritual health together—not treating them as separate silos.
-In-room yoga mats, guided meditation apps on hotel TVs, pillow menus (yes, firmness matters), and air purifiers are becoming standard.
-Some brands even adjust lighting to support circadian rhythms, which research shows can improve sleep quality (Sleep Foundation).
+Holistic well-being isn’t about treating mental, physical, and spiritual health as separate silos, it’s about supporting them together.
+Hotels now offer in-room yoga mats, guided meditation apps right on the TV, pillow menus (firmness definitely matters), and air purifiers as standard amenities.
+Some brands have gone further, adjusting lighting to match your circadian rhythms, which research shows can genuinely improve sleep quality (Sleep Foundation).
+It works.

 Skeptics argue this is just clever marketing—guests still just need a bed, right?
 Not quite.
 A 2023 McKinsey report found 79% of consumers consider wellness important, and 42% prioritize it in purchasing decisions.
 Travelers increasingly want restoration, not just reservation.